Reboare/backup/general-linux/privilege-escalation.md

 ubuntu@ubuntu:~$ lxc exec test bash
 ```

-While you won't be able to run arbitrary code on the host directly, you can write and read any file with root privileges, allowing you to, for example, write a new root password in the /etc/shadow folder.
+While you won't be able to run arbitrary code on the host directly, you can write and read any file with root privileges, allowing you to, for example, write a new root password in the `/etc/shadow` file.

 The [lxd-alpine-builder](https://github.com/saghul/lxd-alpine-builder) is ideal for engagements, as it's no larger than 4MB.